c-valeria-mj/techBasics1-finalProject-valeriamj/Documentation.md

 ####    [3.1] main.py
 This is where I manage game states, it's not the most elegant solution, but it works for the scope of this project.
 Game states are different functions each with their own game loop and unique assets.
 It made it really easy to test the game during development and find bugs.
-In the end I gess my game is a bunch of very similar functions wearing a trenchcoat.
+In the end, I guess my game is a bunch of very similar functions wearing a trenchcoat.
 ####    [3.2] global_var.py and dialogue.py
 Both these helper modules exist purely to make main.py more readable since I thought having all that text in main.py would make it difficult to understand and annoying to navigate.
 ####    [3.3] player.py, slime.py, dragon.py and walk.py